Shammachale0102/Java-/README.md

 .Narrowing Casting (manual) - converting a larger type to a smaller type size double -> float -> long -> int -> char -> short -> byte

+### Widening Casting
+Widening casting is done automatically when passing a smaller size type into a larger size type.

+This works because there is no risk of losing information.
+For example, an int value can safely fit inside a double:

+#### Example
+<pre>int myInt = 9;
+double myDouble = myInt; // Automatic casting: int to double

+System.out.println(myInt);    // Outputs 9
+System.out.println(myDouble); // Outputs 9.0</pre>